automatika-robotics/embodied-agents/docs/examples/semantic_router.md

 While semantic routing can be implemented with an LLM component, _EmbodiedAgents_ also provides a convenient SemanticRouter component that works directly with text encoding distances and can be utilized with a vector DB.

-In this example we will use the SemanticRouter component to route text queries between two components, a general purpose LLM and a Go-to-X component that we built in the previous [example](goto.md).
+In this recipe we will use the SemanticRouter component to route text queries between two components, a general purpose LLM and a Go-to-X component that we built in the previous [example](goto.md).
 Lets start by setting up our components.

 ## Setting up the components